EricMoy7/aircraft-performance/README.md

     Similarly, run other scripts like `cruise.py`, `flight_envelope.py`, etc., as needed.
 Some scripts may generate plots or print results to the console.

 *Note: Some scripts might contain commented-out sections or require specific inputs/modifications to run specific analyses.*

+This project was created for AE442/AE443 Systems Design